leriomaggio/python-data-science/README.md

    - The Pandas anti-patterns section has been adapted from the fantastic tutorial @ PyCon Otto by Pietro Battiston _Pandas, the wrong way_ source: https://pietrobattiston.it/python:pycon

+* The materials in the **matplotlib** section has been mostly taken and adapted from https://github.com/matplotlib/AnatomyOfMatplotlib